aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 "scope":
 : OPTIONAL.
 The OAuth scope defined in {{RFC6749}}.

-QUESTION: It feels like we are really defining authentication methods here.
-Can we replace "challenge_type" with "amr" or "amr_values"?

 "challenge_type":
 : OPTIONAL.
 List of authorization challenge type strings that the client supports, expressed as a list of space-delimited, case-insensitive strings,